cryptocoreapi/cryptocore-net/README.md

-# cryptocore-net
-A .NET CryptoCore API library
+# A .NET CryptoCore API library